 Wildfires can be particularly stressful because the factors that influence their strength and direction can change at any moment.
 It is common for people who have lived through these circumstances to experience strong emotions.How to Help Your Loved Ones Cope

 How people respond to trauma varies somewhat from person to person.
 Individual factors such as how you usually handle stressful situations and what kind of support you have both at work and in your personal life may influence both your short- and long-term reactions.Guide to Dealing with Traumatic Events

 Food Industry Support Needed

-Bulk non-perishables, water and other critical supplies are needed in communities affected by wildfires — especially shelf-stable, culturally versatile items like rice, beans, canned vegetable/fruits, canned meats, etc. If you are a Food Industry Partner interested in donating, please reach out as soon as possible.
+Bulk non-perishables, water and other critical supplies are needed in communities affected by wildfires — especially canned meals, pouched meals, meal bars, shelf-stable jerky and cold cereal.
+If you are a Food Industry Partner interested in donating, please reach out as soon as possible.